manapixels/royalty-free-nft/README.md

 📱 Open http://localhost:3000 to see the app

-> in a fourth terminal window:
+> in a third terminal window:

 ```bash
 yarn backend

 ```